Swiss Cheese Brains and Stubborn Proteins

 - Brain tissue testing after death

-- Specialized laboratory methods detecting prion proteins
+- Specialized laboratory methods for detecting prion proteins

 Prognosis?